By using this site, you agree to the Privacy Policy and Terms of Use.

 The area adjacent to Glen Rouge Park and its campgrounds was known as Ganatsekwyagon, meaning “among the birches.”

-Currently, the Rouge park protects the last remaining working farms in Toronto as they are a great source of environmentally friendly produce.
+Currently, Rouge park protects the last remaining working farms in Toronto as they are a great source of environmentally friendly products.

 Conservation at Rouge National Urban Park: